-If you want to ask us for payment for medical care, start by reading Chapter 7 of this booklet: Asking us to pay our share of a bill you have received for covered medical services or drugs.
-Chapter 7 describes the situations in which you may need to ask for reimbursement or to pay a bill you have received from a provider.
+Chapter 7 describes when you may need to ask for reimbursement or to pay a bill you have received from a provider.
 It also tells how to send us the paperwork that asks us for payment.

-Asking for reimbursement is asking for a coverage decision from us make this coverage decision, we will check to see if the medical care you paid for is a covered service (see Chapter 4: Medical Benefits Chart (what is covered and what you pay)).
-We will also check to see if you followed all the rules for using your coverage for medical care (these rules are given in Chapter 3 of this booklet: Using the plan's coverage for your medical services).
+Asking for reimbursement is asking for a coverage decision from us

+If you send us the paperwork asking for reimbursement, you are asking for a coverage decision.
+To make this decision, we will check to see if the medical care you paid for is a covered service.
+We will also check to see if you followed all the rules for using your coverage for medical care.